-There Are 2 Components to DUI Charges: the Per se Charge and the Impaired Driving Charge
+2 Components to DUI Charges: Per Se Charge & Impaired Driving Charge

 We’re dealing with two charges.
 We’re dealing with the per se charge, which means was the person at or over a .08 blood-alcohol level at the time of driving?
 Another charge is impaired driving.
 Impaired driving means were they driving with the care and caution of a sober person?